Great Southern Treasures – How it all began…

 Established in 2004, the Great Southern Treasures is a Local Tourism Organisation representing eight shires in the Upper Great Southern region and is delivered by Australia’s South West.
-The communities within these shires are predominantly recognised in the primary industry of agriculture for broad acre cropping, sheep for wool and meat production, viticulture, silviculture, and horticulture.
+The many communities within these shires are predominantly recognised in the primary industry of agriculture for broad acre cropping, sheep for wool and meat production, viticulture, silviculture, and horticulture.

 Steeped in the heritage of our early settlers, this region of Western Australia offers a unique glimpse of the ‘backbone’ of our farming communities.
 Grand old homesteads, community halls and hotels through to large scale grain operations showcasing modern agriculture, add in some award-winning wineries, local produce, breathtaking scenery, wide open spaces just crawling with adventures to be had.

 Located in the Upper Great Southern, eight local governments of Broomehill-Tambellup, Cranbrook, Gnowangerup, Jerramungup, Katanning, Kent, Kojonup, and Woodanilling, form the Great Southern Treasures.